abe-winter/abe-winter.github.io/_posts/2020-11-11-scenarios.md

 Most recently he's pointing in the direction of 'not enough documented fraud to change the result, but if we're going to die for our country we need a reliable system with zero fraud'.
 That line will evolve as he both leads and follows his viewers.

+**Criminal or other penalties for B or T**.
+None of the T campaign's legal action over the voting system has gone anywhere.
+Wisely or unwisely, B has avoided responding in kind.

+If elected, B will have to decide whether + how to punish his predecessor or fellow travelers.
+This kind of revenge is non-pretty because it appears partisan, but holding the highest office-holders accountable is a shot in the arm for rule of law.
+Given that there are numerous lawsuits proceeding against T at all levels of the justice system, it would be hard at this point for him to avoid appearing in court.

+B has another option which is to take no legal action, but declassify documents which end T's political career (assuming such docs exist).

 ## Armed services

 In a constitutional crisis, people who carry guns for a living and drive jets may have to decide who to listen to.